Ageing-aware Energy Management for Residential Multi-Carrier Energy Systems: Case studies

-To demonstrate the PB models' flexibility and extended capabilities, the \textit{CPBDeg} scheduler is tested using two similar battery packs of the same rated capacity $Q$ but using different cells.
+To demonstrate the PB models' flexibility and extended capabilities, the \textit{CPBDeg} controller is tested using two similar battery packs of the same rated capacity $Q$ but using different cells.
 One is formed with \ac{nmc} cells and the other with \ac{lfp}.
 Since \ac{lfp} cells have a lower rated capacity of $Q_n=2.3$ Ah and a lower $OCV$, the battery packs have more $N_{s/p}$ to have roughly the same pack-rated capacity as their \ac{nmc} counterparts.
 The power limits $\overline{P}_{b,t},\ \underline{P}_{b,t}$ are also maintained to make an even comparison.
+Another weight $w_{\text{loss}}$ is chosen to further highlight differences between cathode chemistries.
+The driving profile (availability and consumption) are different from the previous Section, thus small deviations in costs are expected.

 The PB ageing models are suitable for both because they have graphite anodes \cite{Jin2017, Jin2022}.
 Nevertheless, they have different electrolytes.
 This is addressed by changing the electrolyte parameters in the model.
 The same model equations are used, but with different parameter values.
 This is a great advantage compared to the empirical fits presented in the literature.
-In the latter, the derived models are prone to overfitting to training conditions, delivering complex non-linear equations that can only be applied to specific chemistries and operating conditions.
+In the latter, the derived models are prone to overfitting to training conditions, delivering complex non-linear equations that can only be applied to specific chemistries and operating conditions (stationary loads, fixed states).